ana-cata/DissertationAnaMagalhaes/README.md

 Besides, there are two files Trial 2 and Trial 3 that have the .txt file resulting from the analysis of several sections of the zebrafish videos from trial 2 and 3.

 ### Analysis_code
+In the Analysis_code, there are the three notebooks to analyse the data obtained from the sensors (Data_analysis.ipynb) and from the video (Video_analysis.ipynb), after the acquisition on the bioterium.
+Besides, the script Sensors_video.ipynb has the code for comparing the results obtained from the sensors and from the video.